Bicycle Helmets for the 2008 Season

 Bianchi markets team helmets to match their bikes.
 They have several models: the Team Bianchi 909 at $180 and the Team Bianchi 530 at $120 are available in the US.
 There is also the Celeste Puro F105 at $120, and Motorex Racing F-107 at $120 (available in trademark Bianchi celeste blue), The helmets are made by Limar of Italy, and correspond to Limar models of the same number.

-Bios is a French company founded by a neurosurgeon whose marketing says their helmet is based on head anatomy.
-They say their helmets are for bicycling, rollerskating, skateboard, kite surfing, rafting, kayaking, jet sking, paragliding "and other outdoor or indoor sports."
-But there is no statement of any conventional standards the helmets may meet, and instead a statement saying (our translation) "In our conception, the principle function of a helmet is the protection of the head in case of an impact.
-For that reason we think that it is indispensable that the helmet be adapated to the internal anatomical structure of the human head and not solely to a metal headform reproducing its form and its weight (as called out by the current standards).
-Interesting philosophy, but that leaves you with nothing to judge the performance on but their marketing copy.
-No way to know what impact levels they protect against, how they test, what their quality control is like, how strong their straps are or anything else normally demonstrated in standards testing.
+Unless the helmets are certified to at least the CEN standard, you have nothing to judge the performance on but their marketing copy.
+No way to know what impact levels they protect against, how they test, what their quality control is like, what coverage they provide, how strong their straps are or anything else normally demonstrated in standards testing.
 But an analysis of one crashed helmet leads them to say that in that particular crash, "All these numbers demonstrate that the protective capacity of the BIOS during this real impact was at least 3 x 2,5 x 5 = at least 37.5 times better than required by the standards."
 There is more info on their French page than the English version.
-Prices on the Web site are 119 and 149 Euros, with free shipping in France but another 20 Euros to the US, totaling US$234 or $265.
+Prices on the website are 119 and 149 Euros, with free shipping in France but another 20 Euros to the US.
+There are custom logos available for 29 Euros more, and occasional discount codes.
+We paid $148 US with shipping for the sample we ordered in December of 2008.

 Bravo is the house brand of Asctechs.com/El Sol Trading.
 They have a Signature Series skate-style helmet said to be certified for bicycling, skateboarding and snowboarding.
 The helmet has the classic skate shape.
-If the Web site is to be believed, it is dual certified to bicycle and skateboard standards, but a search for "standard" on their site did not return any hits.
+If the website is to be believed, it is dual certified to bicycle and skateboard standards, but a search for "standard" on their site did not return any hits.
 Some models of the Signature Series also have "a special moldable inside to mold the shape of your head after just a few days of wearing."
 We don't know what that may be.
 Sizing on some is given by measuring your head, but others are labeled "one size fits most."
 Pricing is in the $25 to $35 range, and there are some bright colors including chrome along with the usual black and moss green.
 Asctechs has full face and other helmets as well, but not a word on their site about what standards they may meet.

 Bravo Sports is an importer of many types of equipment.
 They import helmets using various brands for mass merchant channels such as Sears, Target, and Toys R Us.
 They have a line of skate, bike and toddler helmets under the brands Kryptonics, VFX Gear and World Industries.
 We have not seen them and do not have their retail pricing.
-They bill a number of their models as "multisport" helmets, but the Web site mentions only the CPSC bicycle helmet standard, not the ASTM skateboard standard or any other standard.
+They bill a number of their models as "multisport" helmets, but the website mentions only the CPSC bicycle helmet standard, not the ASTM skateboard standard or any other standard.
 In fact at least one of their pages mislabels the CPSC standard in a statement "All Kryptonics helmets pass CPSC 1203 Standards for Bicycle, Inline, and Skateboards" And in another: "World's aggressive helmet complies with CPSC 1203 Standards for Bicycle and Skateboarding."
 The word skateboard does not appear anywhere in the CPSC standard, so they just added that, and we consider it misleading.
 Unfortunately in 2008 we no longer find their licensed Spongebob Squarepants model in bright yellow called the Spongehead.

 Carrera is an Italian company better known for winter sport helmets.
 Their helmets have Italian stylishness, moderate to large rear snag points, large vents, and some reflective trim.
 They market to racers.
 External strap anchors stick up, and one of their models even has a spoiler.
 We don't know which models are CPSC certified for sale in the US market.
 Some are renamed versions of last year's models.
 All of Carrera's models are available in bright visible colors, and have good locking side pieces on the straps.